sskinne2-source/video-game-store-database/README.md

 # video-game-store-database
-A simulation of a video game store's database, including information for game inventory, publishers, customers, reviews, discounts, and orders.
+A simulation of a video game store's database in SQL, including information for game inventory, publishers, customers, reviews, discounts, and orders.